 Includes: Leader Guide, full kit, editable DOCX

 Most volunteer problems in churches are not people problems.
-They are knowledge problems: unclear roles, undocumented handoffs, invisible institutional knowledge that lives in one person’s head, and meetings that end without anyone knowing who owns what.
+They are system problems: unclear roles, undocumented handoffs, invisible institutional knowledge that lives in one person’s head, and meetings that end without anyone knowing who owns what.

 Hidden Systems creates practical tools that help churches make invisible volunteer systems visible.
 The goal is ministry supported by clarity instead of held together by memory: clear roles, documented handoffs, captured knowledge, and decisions with real owners.